I3S-ESSnet/Documents/oslo-meeting/agenda.md

 # I3S ESSnet "Oslo" meeting draft agenda

-The meeting will be organized in six sessions during at most 150 minutes
+The meeting will be organized in six sessions during at most 150 minutes.
+The overall focus will be on re-use and communication.

 ## Day 1